namin/staged-miniKanren/docs/semantics.md

 // for concision, when we write staged
 // we mean staged_x with staged_x for all recursive calls

+// we assume lazy containers (ferns?), and /++/ is interleaving, non-starving for any side

 staged(g(sg))
   staged(== t1 t2) = {
     s = unify t1 t2